 “7.
 Divine Bliss.”

-Since I so rarely credit Steiner with saying anything sensible, perhaps I should say at this point that I find the notion of fusing with the cosmos and attaining divine bliss quite appealing.
+Since I so rarely affirm any of Steiner's teachings, perhaps I should say at this point that I find the notion of fusing with the cosmos and attaining divine bliss quite appealing.
 And, indeed, I agree with Steiner that we are made of stuff coming from out of the cosmos; we are thus united with it, in a sense.
 As Carl Sagan said, we are star stuff, made of elements forged in the heart of stars.
 I’ll go a step further: I agree that we must not sink into ourselves, in self-absorption.
 We should seek knowledge and connections that transcend our puny egos.
 So, in my view, what Steiner has said here is attractive and it even contains seeds of truth.
 Unfortunately, it also contains bushels of fantasy: performing alchemy on ourselves, reading occult script, relying on imagination and/or clairvoyance, rising and falling through higher and lower racial forms...
 Steiner has painted a picture that is, in part, quite pretty; but it is also, in part, quite ugly.
-Steiner’s picture corresponds, more or less, to pictures painted by some other mystics.
+Steiner’s picture corresponds, more or less, to pictures painted by various other mystics.
 But Steiner has given us no reason to think that his picture is true, and in fact he has given us numerous reasons to think it is false.

 The Rosicrucian path, as described by Steiner, includes various meditations.
 Here’s one:

 “I raise my eyes

 To the black wooden Cross

 And surrender myself with my soul

 As the black Cross gives itself